-It’s about time for a new travel with Thalys, and this time in Germany for the Düsseldorf Carnival.
-It was a great first time!
+It’s time for a new trip with Thalys, and this time in Germany for the Düsseldorf Carnival.
+It was my very first time!

 I went to this trip with my best friend Jérôme for 2 days.
 The entire travel experience with Thalys was, as expected, amazing.
 The trip from Paris to Düsselfdorf took around 3 hours and 30 minutes and they served us a complete and healthy breakfast meal.

-It is definitely wonderful to travel with Thalys especially in First Class as the service is top-notch!
+It is really great to travel with Thalys especially in First Class as the service is top-notch!

 On the 11th of November at 11:11 am, is traditionally the official launch of the Carnival, with the awakening of Hoppeditz, a typical crazy character.